Mushroom-Ano/KabalMinigame/README.md

 This game is in **very** early development.
 Expect **a lot** of bugs.
 This is currently here to demonstrate the progress i have made.

+## UPDATE

+Implemented a local-llm feature, setup a local llm on your localhost, select 'Start Chatting' and enjoy!!

 ## 🎮 About the Game

 In **Kabal's Minigames**, you interact with a playful and mischievous creature named **Kabal**, who challenges you to various fun and engaging minigames.
 The game is designed to be quick and simple, making it ideal for casual gamers or anyone looking for a quick, fun gaming break!